CEN3031GroupA/US-App/README.md

   - popover in nav-bar for edit and delete options

 # Bugs
 - Data objects need to be updated/refreshed between views to keep latest changes.
-Data is not persistent between web application and mobile.
+Data is not persistent between web application and mobile
+- Admin menu option not showing on Ionic View unless logging out and logging back in
 - User not showing on comments and faqs
 - Edit Category - Required questions not showing